Casey

 Make a difference in the lives of those battling a rare disease illness.
 Join us in providing hope and support.

-Who is Casey and what makes her needs so special?
+Who is Casey and what makes HMERF so special?

-Casey has a rare form of muscular dystrophy called Hereditary Myopathy with Early Respiratory Failure or HMERF for short; ( pronounced H-MERF) .
+Casey and about 1,000 other patients have a rare form of muscular dystrophy called Hereditary Myopathy with Early Respiratory Failure, or HMERF (pronounced H-MERF).

-Her life is on a time clock, and with your help and support, we can move the science forward and beat this horrible disease.
+People with HMERF live their life on a ticking clock, but with your help and support, we can push the science forward and fight back against this devastating disease.

 Find a cure for HMERF